 HOUSTON — A Houston petrochemical company is suing a former employee, alleging fraud, unlawful appropriation and unjust enrichment.

 Vinmar International Ltd. filed a complaint Feb.
-23 in Harris County District Court against Kavita Divvuru, alleging violation of the Texas Theft Liability Act.
+23 in Harris County District Court against Kavita Duvvuru, alleging violation of the Texas Theft Liability Act.

-According to the complaint, Divvuru's unlawful appropriation caused Vinmar to be deprived of its property and sustained damages of more than $2 million.
-The plaintiff alleges Divvuru altered credit card records, created fictitious documents and withdrew cash from the plaintiff's credit cards without authority.
+According to the complaint, Duvvuru's unlawful appropriation caused Vinmar to be deprived of its property and sustained damages of more than $2 million.
+The plaintiff alleges Duvvuru altered credit card records, created fictitious documents and withdrew cash from the plaintiff's credit cards without authority.

 Harris County District Court Case number 2017-12501